ThePalaceProject/circulation-admin/README.md

 This package may be used in a local build of the Palace Project [Circulation Manager](https://github.com/ThePalaceProject/circulation), or it may be run against a remote Circulation Manager.

-This project uses node 18.14.2.
+This project uses node 18.
+We recommend the latest version of node 18.

 You have a number of options for installing node.
 One convenient way on macOS is to use Homebrew and nvm to manage node versions.

 Install Homebrew if you have not already: